wanghailei/study_ror/action_dispatch_routing.md

 The core router in Rails is `ActionDispatch::Journey::Router`, used via `ActionDispatch::Routing::RouteSet` to dispatch requests.

+### Routes

-## 1. The Purpose of the Rails Router
+## The Purpose of the Rails Router

+Routes' primary purpose is to connect view to controller, and they also serve as a UI element--URL.
 The Rails router matches incoming HTTP requests to specific controller actions in your Rails application based on the URL path.
-(It can also forward to a [Rack](https://edgeguides.rubyonrails.org/rails_on_rack.html) application.) ==The router also generates path and URL helpers based on the resources configured in the router.==
+It can also forward to a [Rack](https://edgeguides.rubyonrails.org/rails_on_rack.html) application. ==The router also generates path and URL helpers based on the resources configured in the router.==

+### Routing Rules

+1. Always use canonical routes that conform to Rails’ defaults.
+2. User-friendly URLs should be added in addition to the canonical routes.
+3. Avoid custom actions in favour of creating new resources that use Rails’ default actions.
+4. ==Using resources to define routes: `resources :widgets`.
+It's the best way.==

-### 1.1.
-Routing Incoming URLs to Code
+### Routing Incoming URLs to Code

 When your Rails application receives an incoming request, it asks the router to match it to a controller action (aka method).
 For example, take the following incoming request: